aroratina98/Movie-rating-prediction/README.md

 # Movie-rating-prediction

-Predicting Movie Rating corresponding to the review Using Naive Bayes Algorithm.
+Predicting Movie Rating corresponding to the review using Naive Bayes Algorithm.

    Data is given in the form of the text, so NLP is used to clean the data set and then processing the data using the Bag of Words model.

-### Flow of the Program
+## Flow of the Program

    ##### Clean the data given by created a pipeline
    -Tokenizing the review.